Priscy4163/Group5_Bioinformatics/README.md

 ## GROUP NAME: Group 5 (Bioinformatics)

 ## ABOUT THE GROUP

-Group five is comprising of fifteen members and is headed by **Priscillia U. Faith** who is assisted by **Alamin Auwal**, we are working collectively as a team to achieve our aim and are each developing our scripts using different programming languages.
+This is a repository for the bioinformatics test assigned to Group five which is rather a collective work that will require the members to work collaborately to achieve the aim.
+The Readme.md contains information about the names of group members, programming language used and are each required to add their own scripts.

 ## NAMES OF ALL MEMBERS.